ilbeykirbas/expense-app/README.md

 ## Features

 -  Add expenses with amount, category, description, and date
-- Choose categories like Food, Transport, Entertainment, etc.
+-  View all saved expenses in a sortable table
-- Auto-fill today’s date, or manually enter a different one
+-  Delete selected expenses with confirmation
 -  Data is saved locally in an SQLite database (`expenses.db`)
 -  Simple and intuitive interface built with Tkinter

 ---